-DEVELOPMENTAL STUDIES (DEVS)
+DEVELOPMENTAL STUDIES (CAEX)

 001. Basic Mathematical Skills.
-Credit 1 to 3.
-Developmental instruction in mathematics.
-Includes the integers and rational numbers and applications, exponents, polynomials, solution of equations, graphing, elementary geometry, and reasoning skills.
+Credit 0.
+Developmental instruction in mathematics; includes the integers and rational numbers and applications, exponents, polynomials, solution of equations, graphing, elementary geometry, and reasoning skills.
 Must be taken on a satisfactory/unsatisfactory basis.
 May not be used for credit toward a degree.

 002. Basic Writing Skills.
-Credit 1 to 3.
-Individualized instruction in English composition based on an analysis of the student's proofreading, revision, and editing skills.
-A programmed sequence of study and practice designed for improvement of writing performance through mastery of basic skills at word, sentence, paragraph, and multiparagraph levels.
+Credit 0.
+Individualized instruction in English composition based on an analysis of the student's proofreading, revision, and editing skills; a programmed sequence of study and practice designed for improvement of writing performance through mastery of basic skills at word, sentence, paragraph, and multiparagraph levels.
 Must be taken on a satisfactory/unsatisfactory basis.
-May not be applied for degree credit.
+May not be used for credit toward a degree.

 003. Basic Reading Skills.
-Credit 1 to 3.
-Individualized instruction in reading based on an analysis of the student's reading comprehension skills.
-Study and practice of reading strategies designed to increase reading comprehension skills.
+Credit 0.
+Individualized instruction in reading based on an analysis of the student's reading comprehension skills; study and practice of reading strategies designed to increase reading comprehension skills.
 Must be taken on satisfactory/unsatisfactory basis.
 May not be used for credit toward a degree.